Daniela Ruiz Moreno is a cultural manager and researcher from Buenos Aires, Argentina.

 The music and DIY scene in London is something which I also want to delve into further, so I plan to continue going to gigs and getting to know the various spaces around the city.

-Interview conducted by Helen Gale, the Marking and Communications Manager at Delfina Foundation.
+Interview conducted by Helen Gale, Marketing and Communications Manager at Delfina Foundation.